eth-cscs/spack-batteries-included/readme.md

 # Spack with batteries included (linux/amd64)

-It would be great if installing Spack was easy and had itself 0 dependencies*.
+It would be great if installing Spack was easy and had itself 0 dependencies¹.

 That's what this repository is about: